Alvarado score: The score

 The two most important factors, tenderness in the right lower quadrant and leukocytosis, are assigned two points, and the six other factors are assigned one point each, for a possible total score of ten points.

 A score of 5 or 6 is compatible with the diagnosis of acute appendicitis.
-A score of 7 or 8 indicates a probable appendicitis, and a score of 9 or 10 indicates a very probable acute appendicitis.
+A score of 7 or 8 indicates probable appendicitis, and a score of 9 or 10 indicates very probable acute appendicitis.

 Complementary value

 The original Alvarado score describes a possible total of 10 points, but those medical facilities that are unable to perform a differential white blood cell count, are using a Modified Alvarado Score with a total of 9 points which could be not as accurate as the original score.
 The high diagnostic value of the score has been confirmed in a number of studies across the world.
-The consensus is that the Alvarado score is a noninvasive, safe, diagnostic method, which is simple, reliable and repeatable, and able to guide the clinician in the management of the case.
+The consensus is that the Alvarado score is a noninvasive, safe, diagnostic method, which is simple, reliable, repeatable, and able to guide the clinician in the management of the case.
 However, a recent study demonstrated a sensitivity of only 72% of the Modified Alvarado Score for detection of appendicitis which has led to criticism of the usefulness of the score.
 Scores of less than five in children were useful for eliminating appendicitis from the differential diagnosis.